-When I decided that the raised bed in my front yard needed a little height to give it added structure and color, my first though was some sort of permanent structure, whether it be garden art or something a plant could grow on.
+When I decided that the raised bed in my front yard needed a little height to add structure and color, my first thought was some sort of permanent structure, whether it be garden art or something a plant could grow on.

 I’ve used this five-foot freestanding trellis in a container garden before too.
 The only difficulty I had was that it was more prone to tipping over because the pot wasn’t deep enough to push the feet of the trellis into it for support.

-This year, I’m growing a purple clematis on it, and I just love how it looks.
-In previous years, I’ve planted a cypress vine on it and a mandevilla vine.
+This year, I’m growing a purple clematis on it, and I love how it looks.
+I’ve planted a cypress vine on it and a Mandevilla vine in previous years.
 Most vines will look great on this rounded trellis.
 But it’s nice if the vine isn’t too aggressive so that some of this structure shows through.
 It’s a piece of art all in itself.

 Assembling the Rounded Trellis